 Dates, tickets & tips

-Enjoy exploring the background to the martial music that ends Non più andrai from January 27th, 2023.
+Enjoy exploring the background to the martial music that ends Non più andrai from January 27th, 2023 to January 28th, 2024.
 Any ticket to the Mozarthaus includes the exhibition.

 The aria first played out in public at the court theatre, which was later demolished to make way for improvements to the outer Hofburg on Michaelerplatz square.
 You can see a photo of the original building on this page (second entry).